 What's their secret?
 They practice healthy financial habits like:

 Working with a trusted professional familiar with your financial situation to develop a personalized plan driven by your goals can help build financial confidence in good times and bad.
 When those plans are combined with good financial habits, investors can move toward goals including buying a home, retirement, travel or paying for education.
-Talk with your Morgan Stanley Financial Advisor (or find one here) to build your plans today.
+Talk with your Morgan Stanley Financial Advisor to discuss your year-end plans for 2020.